 How to start budgeting for Valentine’s Day

 Once you decide when you want to start budgeting for Valentine’s Day, it’s time to implement action.
 First, create a budget exclusively for gifts.
 You can lump this into one gift category that covers birthdays, Christmas, Valentine’s Day, and more.
-But if you really enjoy spending big money on Valentine’s Day, I suggest making a separate category altogether.
+But if you enjoy spending big money on Valentine’s Day, I suggest making a separate category altogether.

-Second, determine the amount you would like to set aside in your gifts budget.
+Second, determine the amount you’d like to set aside in your gifts budget.
 Then lastly, contribute to that budget each month.
 You can do this a la cash envelopes or even better, do it virtually.
 Open a separate savings account or digital cash envelope.
 Label it, “Gifts” to prevent you from using the money for something else.

 Another way to budget for Valentine’s Day is to game plan what you want to do.
 Perhaps you want to go big by surprising your loved one with a weekend getaway.
-Maybe you want to splurge on that trendy restaurant that just opened up.
+Maybe you want to splurge on that trendy restaurant that recently opened up.
 Regardless, planning ahead of time by listing out potential Valentine’s Day activities can help you determine how much you’ll need to save.